Bachelor of Arts in Journalism

 Program Contact: Margarita Diaz 203-582-8785

-The Quinnipiac undergraduate program in journalism focuses on the principles and practices of news writing and reporting across multiple platforms.
+The Quinnipiac undergraduate Bachelor of Arts in Journalism program focuses on the principles and practices of news writing and reporting across multiple platforms.
 The program’s mission is to prepare journalism professionals who are superior writers and can effectively report on the diversity of the human experience.